CamFarineau/jv_tv/README.md

 $. make
 $. ./jv_tv

-OU

-Ouvrir le CMakelists.txt avec QTCreator

-# Doc:
+# Documentation:
-Utiliser la documentation Doxygen fournie (/jv_tv/doc/index.html) (Non complète - Travail en cours) Le code est commenté (en anglais)
+Use the Doxygen documentation (/jv_tv/doc/index.html) Cpp sources contain comments

-# Commandes
+# Controls
-Z => Avancer
+Z => Forward
-S => Reculer
+S => Backward
-Q => Strafer à gauche
+Q => Left Straf
-D => Strafer à droite
+D => Right Straf

-A => Sprinter (appuyer une seule fois)
+A => Run
-R => Recharger
+R => Reload

-P => Débloque la souris de l'écran de jeu
-Entree => Passer les fenêtres de dialogue / Menu
+Enter => Ok click / Menu
-Echap => Quitter le jeu

-Attention: Redimensionnement de la fenêtre n'est pas geré (au niveau des menus et éléments du gui affichés a l'écran)
+Escape => Quit the game

-# Objectifs:
+# Objectives:
-1. Chercher Rohmer (PNJ à l'apparence d'un Warrior) dans le château, surtout dans les souterrains ;).
-(PS: Ceci est un clin d'oeil vers notre assistant-professeur)
-2. Quand il esst trouvé, l'emmener au sommet de la tour, son l'extraction
-3. C'est gagné !
+1. Find Rohmer non-player in the castle.
+(PS: This is a reference to our fellow assistant-professeur D. Rohmer now in Polytechnique University)
+2. When you found him, go the the tower for extraction
+3. You won!